 2. Choose the right capacity

 Moving from one storage drive to another can be a hassle if you don’t go for one with equal or greater capacity.
 Given that SSDs are more expensive per GB, those of you upgrading from a hard drive are likely going to deal with a drop in the space you have available.
 The first thing you need to do is compare how much space you’re using in your current drive compared to what you need.
+Bare in mind that a lot of new games, such as Cyberpunk 2077, are now recommending you install them onto an SSD, so you might want to consider a larger capacity SSD.

 In this example we’re going from a 1TB HDD to a 750GB SSD.
 Right away that looks like we’re in trouble, but of that total hard drive capacity we’re only using around 340GB.
 We know that, with a little partition magic, we’ll be able to clone the entire installation as is without much effort.